BxCppDev/bxdecay0/README.rst

   Physics Department, Ukraine) is the original author and maintener of the Fortran Decay0/GENBB project,
-* François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de Caen,  France) is  the author  and maintener of  the C++  port of Decay0/GENBB within Bayeux_ (https://github.com/BxCppDev/Bayeux),
+* François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de Caen, `Université de Caen  Normandie`_, France) is the author and maintener   of  the   C++  port   of  Decay0/GENBB   within  Bayeux_ (https://github.com/BxCppDev/Bayeux) and the BxDecay0 library,
-* Emma Mauger  (`Normandie Université`_) has performed the extraction and port  of the standalone BxDecay0 from the Bayeux_ *genbb* library module.
+* Emma Mauger (`Université de Caen  Normandie`_) has performed a large part of the extraction and port  of the standalone BxDecay0 from the Bayeux_ *genbb* library module.

-.. raw:: pdf

-   PageBreak

 References
 ===========